-- Sexual violence, in the form of rape and gang rape, was a significant component of Kenya's post-election violence in 2007-08.
-The Commission of Inquiry into Post-election Violence dedicated an entire chapter of its final report to sexual violence, documenting testimonial evidence from both survivors and medical professionals relating to the marked increase in sexual offenses during the post-election violence.
-Witnesses testifying before the Commission reported "unwanted pregnancies, including the cases of two 14 and 16 year old girls who had been raped after which they found themselves doubly burdened." - Pregnant girls cite the stigma of pregnancy and discrimination by teachers and peers as the main reason that they are forced to leave school.
-Girls who attempt to return to school after pregnancy face humiliation and isolation-according to a 2008 study, fellow students "do not interact with them freely, partly at the instigation of teachers, who view the returning students as a bad influence." - Teachers and school administrators sometimes refuse to allow girls to return to school after giving birth for fear that "other girls would think that it is okay to get pregnant."
-Since the girls may lack strong support systems, they often are not in a position to challenge mistreatment or expulsion.
-According to news reports, at the Marinyn Secondary School in James Finlay Tea Estates in Kericho, all but one of twenty-five girls in the 2009 Form One class were forced to drop out of school due to pregnancy; similarly, twenty-eight girls between the ages of 11and 15 dropped out of a primary school in Kinango District in 2009 after becoming pregnant. - Many schoolgirls, unwilling to risk their education because they have become pregnant, terminate their pregnancy in order to continue their education.
-According to the 2006 study on Kenyan adolescents' abortion discourse, "[s]econdary school students are more likely to pursue abortion as a strategy than their out-of-school age peers." - In seeking abortion, young women risk-and sometimes lose-their lives. - i.
-The case of a young orphan girl is one such example.
+- Pregnant girls cite the stigma of pregnancy and discrimination by teachers and peers as the main reason that they are forced to leave school.29 Girls who attempt to return to school after pregnancy face humiliation and isolation-according to a 2008 study, fellow students "do not interact with them freely, partly at the instigation of teachers, who view the returning students as a bad influence."30 - Teachers and school administrators sometimes refuse to allow girls to return to school after giving birth for fear that "other girls would think that it is okay to get pregnant."31 Since the girls may lack strong support systems, they often are not in a position to challenge mistreatment or expulsion.32 According to news reports, at the Marinyn Secondary School in James Finlay Tea Estates in Kericho, all but one of twenty-five girls in the 2009 Form One class were forced to drop out of school due to pregnancy;33 similarly, twenty-eight girls between the ages of 11 and 15 dropped out of a primary school in Kinango District in 2009 after becoming pregnant.34 - Many schoolgirls, unwilling to risk their education because they have become pregnant, terminate their pregnancy in order to continue their education.
+According to the 2006 study on Kenyan adolescents' abortion discourse, "[s]econdary school students are more likely to pursue abortion as a strategy than their out-of-school age peers."35

+- In seeking abortion, young women risk-and sometimes lose-their lives. - The case of a young orphan girl is one such example.
 In spite of being orphaned, she had scored top marks on her KCPE (Kenya Certificate of Primary Education) exam and her local Minister of Parliament was helping to fundraise for her school fees.
 When she discovered that she was pregnant and would not be able to continue on her promising educational path, she sought an illegal, unsafe abortion.
-She bled to death from the procedure. - ii.
-The consensus during a Center for Reproductive Rights focus group discussion among adolescents and young women in Kibera, a large informal settlement in Nairobi, was that "you cannot go to a public hospital for an abortion."
-Instead, the girls agreed that "the most common way to get an abortion is backstreet and when that fails you go to the hospital." - Procuring an abortion can also mean risking one's education, placing pregnant girls in an impossible situation.
+She bled to death from the procedure.36 - The consensus during a Center for Reproductive Rights focus group discussion among adolescents and young women in Kibera, a large informal settlement in Nairobi, was that "you cannot go to a public hospital for an abortion."37 Instead, the girls agreed that "the most common way to get an abortion is backstreet and when that fails you go to the hospital."38 - Procuring an abortion can also mean risking one's education, placing pregnant girls in an impossible situation.
 In the early months of 2009, Mary, a young girl in secondary school in Mbita, became pregnant.
 An orphan who lived with her grandmother, Mary realized that being pregnant and having a child would not allow her to continue with her education.
 She went to a private provider in Mbita to have the abortion and then returned to school.
 According to her close friend, who was interviewed for this report, "The teachers knew she had been pregnant.
 She started bleeding in school, behind the classroom.
 The teacher called her and said to go to home and be pregnant again.
 If she couldn't do that, she shouldn't come back.
 Now she's at home and this has made her not finish school.
-She won't go back to school because she was chased away."
+She won't go back to school because she was chased away."39